Are Credit Card Rewards Taxable? Guide to Paying Taxes on Rewards

 It doesn’t matter if the rewards are earned with a personal credit card or a business credit card — the same rules surrounding income taxes apply.

-Where business credit cards can affect taxes is when it comes time to make deductions.
+Where business credit cards can affect taxes is when it comes time to take tax deductions.
 For example, if someone bought $2,000 worth of equipment for their business and earned $40 in cash back rewards doing so, they can only deduct $1,960 on their taxes.
 In other words, they can only deduct the net cost of business expenses, which cash back reduces.

 How to Know If You Owe Taxes on Credit Card Rewards

 Whether or not you receive this form, however, you’ll need to report the bonus on your income taxes.
 To make doing this easier, it can be helpful to keep track of any bonuses not earned through spending.
 That way, if the credit card issuer doesn’t send a Form 1099-INT or Form 1099-MISC, you can still complete your taxes properly.
-Reviewing old statements to look for statement credits in the form of cash back or other types of rewards can be helpful.

 Recommended: How to Pay Taxes With a Credit Card